The personal development consumption trap

 That question is where Inner Work Co started.
 Not as a brand.
 As a tool.
 A structured self-assessment that forced honest answers instead of comfortable assumptions.
 It worked.
 So we built more.

-We don't write blog posts about "10 ways to improve your life."
-We build structured exercises that force you to rate, score, write, and confront what's actually happening.
+We write essays, threads, and a free 7-day course because the research deserves a wider audience.
+But the products are workbooks, structured exercises that force you to rate, score, write, and confront what's actually happening.

 Assess